skyrocket-qy/graphx/README.md

 # zanazibar-dag

-A permission architecture based on Zanzibar and DAG, which can be used to build lots of permission system
+Zanzibar-dag is a DAG(directed acyclic graph) based with Google's Zanzibar format, which can be the infrastructure below permission app.

 ## How to use